In October 2017, was I lucky to be granted a 10-day tourist visa to Syria, almost two years before every other “traveller decided to travel to Syria”.

-Leaving Beirut proved to be the most time consuming on my whole trip to Damascus since I got stuck in the notorious Beirut traffic jam when leaving the city center.
+Leaving Beirut proved to be the most time-consuming on my whole trip to Damascus since I got stuck in the notorious Beirut traffic jam when leaving the city centre.

 Here´s a short video from my trip to Syria, filmed with GoPro.

 The first thing I noticed when entering the Syrian side of the border is how organized and calm everything was.
 People are lined up in queues.

 There are no soldiers around and only a few welcoming border guards.
 To make a long story short, the Immigration on the Syrian side took only around 20 minutes before I was stamped into the country and ready to go.

 I entered Syria just in time to hear the 7 PM call to prayer from the Mosques in the distance.

 When leaving the border to head towards Damascus there are a few military checkpoints to go through.

 None of them was any problem at all and every single soldier greeted me and my friends with a big smile, a handshake, and a “Welcome to Syria My Friend.”

 The first thing to notice when arriving in Damascus is all the street life going on; young couples holding hands in the streets, shops open everywhere, shawarma stalls next to tea and coffee stalls and, in general, the streets are full of people like in any other country.

 There are no signs of war going on except the few relaxed soldiers sitting on a street corner.